-The more flights you have, the greater your chance of a cancellation or delay that can wreak havoc with your plans.
-Booking direct flights whenever possible is a good idea and driving is nearly always a more reliable option.
+The more flights you have, the greater your chance of a cancellation or delay.
+And on a 30-day round-the-world trip, that can quickly derail a large part of your itinerary.
+Booking direct flights whenever possible is the way to go.

-After a short but delayed flight from Yogyakarta (the 1st of 4 flights with Lion Air, probably not a good sign), I landed in Makassar at 8:30pm, an hour later than expected.
-Luckily, my hotel had arranged transportation and the driver was waiting patiently when I walked out of the airport.
-We hopped into an SUV and headed out into the chaos of Friday night traffic in Makassar.
-Next stop, Bira.
+After a short but delayed flight from Yogyakarta (the 1st of 4 flights with Lion Air, probably not a good sign), I land in Makassar at 8:30pm, an hour later than expected.

-So much so, that I had to eventually stop looking at the road and try to immerse myself in a book on my iPad so as to distract my attention from various obstacles in the road and my driver’s complete disregard for personal safety.
+So much so, that I eventually have to stop looking at the road.
+I attempt to immerse myself in a book on my iPad so as to distract my attention from various obstacles in the road.
+And my driver’s complete disregard for personal safety.

-Of course, I did manage to find a few minutes between panic attacks to Tweet about the drive.
+Of course, I do manage to find a few minutes between panic attacks to Tweet about the drive.
 For your amusement, I shall recap my Twitter feed in case you missed it:

 8:55pm: Finally on the ground in Makassar.
 It’s nearly 9pm & it’s a 5-hour drive to Bara Beach, this should be fun!